Sanaa International School: History

 James E. Gilson, who previously served as the principal of Yemen-American Cooperative School in Taiz, then in Yemen Arab Republic a.k.a.
 North Yemen, opened the Sanaa International School in Sanaa, North Yemen in September 1971.
 Gilson, who had lost his job after the Taiz school closed in 1967, had accepted a teaching position in Saudi Arabia early that year and hired a couple as the Sanaa International School's first teachers.
 The school's initial enrollment was four students.
 Gilson and his family moved to Sanaa in July 1972 as the Sanaa school enrollment increased to 25.
 That year the school began efforts to establish a permanent campus, and three years of discussions and meetings began.
 Several persons within the United Nations and the government of Germany, the United States, and North Yemen made efforts to get the school permanent land.
 Meanwhile, within several years the enrollment was at over 200.

 An advisory board, including foreigners and Yemenis, established the school's articles of association and by laws in 1974, forming the nonprofit organization and resulting in the school having a board of directors.

+Gary E. Lee, administrative officer for the embassy of the United States in Sanaa, helped the Sanaa International School secure grants from the State Department's Office of Overseas Schools in 1974.
 On December 22, 1976, the school began occupying a plot of land given by the North Yemen government given for free for a 50-year period.
 On January 1 the school's permanent facilities began construction, and on May 7 of that year the school signed a formal agreement, including the land grant, with the North Yemen government.
+The embassy later arranged for a $100,000 grant to finish construction of the school in 1978.